+Tip 1.
 Stick with one brand

-Once you’ve found the brand that suits you, you can consider buying the low-range models for everyday use and mid to high-range models for longer rides.
+Different brands offer varying lengths, chamois shapes, and thicknesses, giving you a unique feel and fit on the bike.
+Once you find the brand that suits you, you can explore their range, considering low-range models for everyday use and mid to high-range models for longer rides.

 More reading : Assos vs Castelli vs Rapha Cycling Clothing Comparison

-Flatten the shoulder straps
+Tip 2.
+Flatten the bib straps

+Tip 4.
 Mind the front and back sections

+Tip 5.
 Make the tan lines consistent

+Tip 6.
 No underwear under the bibs

 Remember to wash your bib shorts immediately once you’re home.